-In addition to opening new stores, we also remodeled, relocated, or refreshed (in-store fixtures and merchandising upgrades) certain stores, as shown in the following table:
+In addition to opening new stores, we also remodeled and relocated certain stores, as shown in the following table:

 Fiscal year ended

-January 29, 2022 January 30, 2021 February 1, 2020
+January 28, 2023 January 29, 2022 January 30, 2021

-Total stores beginning of period 1,264 1,254 1,174
+Total stores beginning of period 1,308 1,264 1,254

-Stores opened 48 30 86
+Stores opened 47 48 30

-Stores closed (4) (20) (6)
+Stores closed (4) (20)

-Total stores end of period 1,308 1,264 1,254
+Total stores end of period 1,355 1,308 1,264

-Total square footage 13,770,438 13,291,838 13,193,076
+Total square footage 14,200,403 13,770,438 13,291,838

-Average square footage per store 10,528 10,516 10,521
+Average square footage per store 10,480 10,528 10,516

-Stores remodeled 9 - 12
+Stores remodeled 20 9

-Stores relocated 7 5 8
+Stores relocated 12 7 5

-Stores refreshed - - 240

-Our real estate vision is to make Ulta Beauty accessible and convenient to more consumers across a variety of markets, a key driver of how we plan to expand our market share over time.
+Our real estate vision is to make Ulta Beauty accessible and convenient to more consumers across a variety of markets, and is a key driver of how we plan to expand our market share over time.
 We believe that over the long term, we have the potential to grow our store footprint to between 1,500 to 1,700 freestanding Ulta Beauty stores in the United States.
-In addition, over the long term we expect to open up to 800 Ulta Beauty at Target shops.

 We leverage a variety of insights to identify the best new store locations and optimize our current store locations, including beauty market share information and insights from our loyalty members.
 This insight-led, analytical approach to site selection has resulted in a high performing real estate portfolio.
-The average investment required to open a new Ulta Beauty store is approximately \$1.4 million, which includes capital investments, net of landlord contributions, preopening expenses, and initial inventory, net of payables.
+The average investment required to open a new Ulta Beauty store is approximately \$1.7 million, which includes capital investments, net of landlord contributions, preopening expenses, and initial inventory, net of payables.
 Our net investment required to open new stores and the net sales generated by new stores may vary depending on a number of factors, including geographic location.